open-telemetry/opentelemetry.io/content/en/docs/Contribute/style-guide.md

 {{< table caption = "Do and Don't - Use a general descriptor over a component name" >}}
 Do | Don't
 :--| :-----
-The Kubernetes API server offers an OpenAPI spec. | The apiserver offers an OpenAPI spec.
+The OpenTelemetry API server offers an OpenAPI spec. | The apiserver offers an OpenAPI spec.
 Aggregated APIs are subordinate API servers. | Aggregated APIs are subordinate APIServers.
 {{< /table >}}